hoan902/2DHeroPlatformPractice/README.md

 Log Dev:
  - 8/6/2021
     + Adding new enemy movement controller
-    + Adding AI tracking player and behaviour for enemy
+    + Adding AI tracking player and behaviour for enemy (using A* algothrim pathfinder)
     + Enemy attacking skill and system